1 The Association shall be known as the “Schoolboys Football Association of Ireland” under the jurisdiction of the Football Association of Ireland.

 The Football Association of Ireland is represented on the SFAI Council by three persons nominated by the FAI.

-(c) A SFAI Administrator who shall be a full time paid official.
-The SFAI Administrator shall be entitled to be a non-voting member of the Executive Committee and Council and any sub-committees or commissions established by the Council.
+(c) An Hon.
+Secretary who shall deal with all correspondence, rules, appeals/protests and any other related matters, he/she shall be a member of the Executive Committee and Council and any sub-committees or commissions established by the Executive Committee or Council.

-(d) An Honorary Treasurer who shall be elected at the AGM of the Association for a term of three seasons.
-Nominations for the position of Honorary Treasurer must be forwarded in writing, not later than 30th April of the third year of the term, to the Administrator of the Association.
+(h) An Honorary Treasurer who shall be elected at the AGM of the Association for a term of three seasons.
+Nominations for the position of Honorary Treasurer must be forwarded in writing, not later than 30th April of the third year of the term, to the Hon.
+Secretary of the Association.
+Where the election requires a ballot, that shall be carried out by way of a secret ballot.
+Any ballot involving more than two candidates shall require a run-off election between the two candidates who gained the most votes in the initial ballot, the chairman of the relevant meeting shall have a casting ballot, if required, in all ballots.

 (c) The Chairman in consultation with the other officers, may convene additional Council meetings or a Special Council meeting if required provided that proper notice is given.